 Notably, there is a sub-category of these claims related to a failure to consider or evaluate/assess the patient’s “expressed complaints or symptoms.”
 This means that the subjective complaints of the patient were documented, but then not addressed by the nurse during the encounter.
-This is a very serious situation, as not addressing these documented problems could imply that the nurse diagnosed the patient as malingering, manipulating, or attention-seeking, which is inappropriate and beyond the nurse’s scope of practice.
+This is a very serious situation, as not addressing these documented problems could imply that the nurse diagnosed the patient’s condition and chose to ignore the symptoms; or that the nurse diagnosed the patient as malingering, manipulating, or attention-seeking, which is inappropriate and beyond the nurse’s scope of practice.
 All patient complaints and expressed symptoms must be objectively evaluated as a part of professional nursing practice, and the findings must be clearly documented in the health record.

-Correctional nurses, as the primary health care staff in a correctional setting, are required to monitor patient conditions and alert providers if changes occur so that the treatment plan can be updated if necessary.
+Correctional nurses, as the primary health care staff in a correctional setting, are required to monitor patient conditions and alert providers if changes occur so that the treatment plan can be updated as needed.
 Often correctional nurses document that they will “continue to monitor” the patient, but if they then do not evaluate the patient again within a set timeframe or that shift, they have failed to follow their nursing plan.
-The highest percentage of closed claims in this category were related to monitoring and reporting changes in the patient’s medical or emotional condition to the provider.
+The highest percentage of closed claims in this category were related to not monitoring and not reporting changes in the patient’s medical or emotional condition to the provider.

-This was a broad category in the nursing malpractice data.
-It included not completing orders for patient treatment, as well as delays in completing orders.
+This is a broad category and includes not completing orders for patient treatment, as well as delays in completing orders.
 Mentioned in the report was the need for effective communication among practitioners, as many claims were the result of communication failures.
 Correctional nurses often work with providers who are minimally on-site and must be contacted by phone for orders and patient evaluations.
 Broken or non-existent communication systems, or delays in communication, have been shown to be a serious concern in on-call situations, and so it is important to have a structured communication system (like SBAR and others) in place that everyone consistently uses.
 In addition, staff nurses and providers may not routinely work with each other, and so a lack of understanding about the style and perspective of each other may lead to difficulties in communication.
 The tone and language of the communication and the reputation of the communicators is also an important factor.
 If a provider or nurse is known to be hostile or uncivil, hesitation and delay in communication may result.

 Drug-related errors figure prominently in this evaluation of nursing malpractice claims.
 The most frequent cause of medication administration claims was giving the wrong dose of medication, followed by using improper technique, and administering the wrong medication.
 Authors of this report noted, once again, the importance of communication, particularly in clarification of confusing medication orders before administration.
 Medication administration in the correctional setting has additional challenges that increase risk.
 Pill lines are often long and nurses can be pressured to complete medication administration quickly due to other security concerns.
 Cell-side medication delivery in high-risk areas such as administrative segregation can lead to pre-pouring medication; an increased error risk.

-As expected, poor documentation of nursing care contributed to many of the closed malpractice claims against nurses.
-Incomplete documentation and a lack of documentation of a patient encounter was a factor in many of the above categories.
+As expected, poor documentation of nursing care contributed to many of the malpractice claims against nurses.
+Incomplete documentation and not documenting a patient encounter was a factor in many of the above categories.
 Correctional nurses are often called upon to maintain patient record documentation in less-than-ideal situations.
 If a physical charting system is in use, the single chart may be unavailable at the time and location of care delivery.
 Using an electronic health record system requires computer availability (having enough machines for everyone that needs access) and accessibility (located where care is delivered).
 Nurses delivering care in a system where computers are not available at the point of contact with the patient may not be able to chart until returning to the medical unit many hours later.
-However, this does not change their responsibility to document the patient encounter thoroughly and accurately in the health record.
+However, this does not change their responsibility to document the patient encounter thoroughly, accurately and timely in the health record.